justusip/termimon/README.md

 ## Game rules
 - The player will play as Britney to explore the Endless Void.
 - Inside the void, players will be able to interact with different characters.
-- Players can choose to kill , escape or capture the monsters.
+- Players can choose to kill , escape from the pokemons throughout the game.
+- Players will be able to upgrade their Pokemons through fighting other Pokemons'
-- Players can navigate within the map.
+- Players can navigate within the map using arroww keys.
 - Players have to explore all 3 levels of the void.
 - Players can save their current game progress in the checkpoint of each level.
 - As players go deeper into the void, it will become more difficult and infested with dangerous monsters.
-- Level 1-2: both humans and monsters will appear in these levels, players can buy or upgrade their weapons and skills inside the shop run by the human characters, players     may encounter a few lucky human survivors which they can interact with.
-- Level 3: Only monsters will appear in this level.
-- At the end of level 3, players will have to fight the final boss to complete the game and acquire the ending.
+- At the end of Boss Map, players will have to fight the final boss to complete the game and acquire the ending.